London Gatwick Route 4 Airspace Change Consultation (ACP-2018-86)

 This consultation

-You can take part in the consultation from Tuesday 20 January 2026 until 23:59 on Tuesday 28 April 2026.
-Please give us your views using the survey linked below.
+This consultation ran from Tuesday 20 January 2026 until 23:59 on Tuesday 28 April 2026.
+It has now closed.
 The feedback received will influence the option which London Gatwick moves forward with as part of this airspace change proposal.

-London Gatwick will host four public exhibition events so residents and stakeholders can view information about this ACP, speak directly with the project team and ask any questions.
+London Gatwick hosted four public exhibition events so residents and stakeholders could view information about this ACP, speak directly with the project team and ask any questions.

-London Gatwick will also host six webinars that will present the Airspace Change Proposal, like the in-person exhibitions.
-Each webinar will also have a Q&A session.
+London Gatwick also hosted six webinars that presented the Airspace Change Proposal, like the in-person exhibitions.
+Each webinar also had a Q&A session.

-You can find out more about our public exhibition events and sign up to London Gatwick's webinars in the Events section below.
+You can find out more about our public exhibition events and view a recording of London Gatwick's webinars in the Events section below.

-Printed copies of the key consultation materials are available to view at the following locations during the consultation period.
+Printed copies of the key consultation materials were available to view at the following locations during the consultation period.

 Have your say